-- Oncologists care for patients with cancer. - Cardiologists care for patients with heart problems. - Orthopedists care for patients with bone, joint, or muscle problems.
+- Oncologists care for patients with cancer. - · Cardiologists care for patients with heart problems. - Orthopedists care for patients with bone, joint, or muscle problems.

-Your primary care provider (PCP) may decide that your health problem requires you to see another provider for specialty care or to see a specialist.
+Your primary care provider (PCP) may decide that your health problem requires you to go to another provider for specialty care or to go to a specialist.
 In this case, your PCP can refer you to that provider.